Arunm619/coding/readme.md

 3.Reverse a path in BST using queue

-4.Construct Complete Binary Tree from its Linked List Representation
+**4.Construct Complete Binary Tree from its Linked List Representation** [See Solution](https://gist.github.com/arun-sudharsan/986a4b24c785dfe074ad684484091c94)

 5.Program for Page Replacement Algorithms | Set 2 (FIFO)